pavithraes/xprof/docs/roofline_model.md

 The Roofline Analysis tool interface has several key components:

-*   A **Device Information** section describes the hardware specs; these are used to statically draw the “roofline(s)” on the chart
+*   **Device Information**: A section describes the hardware specs; these are used to statically draw the “roofline(s)” on the chart
+*   **Section 1: Program-Level Analysis:**
     * A program-level roofline chart with data points corresponding to the
       following:
         *   The total profile duration.
         *   The total profile duration, but with FLOPS/s data derived from hardware performance counters rather than the default cost models computed by the XLA compiler.
         *   An average of the complete steps that executed during the profile duration (for training jobs; you may ignore the step terminology for inference jobs).
         *   Each complete step that executed during the profile duration (for training jobs; you may ignore the step terminology for inference jobs).
     *   The roofline chart also has the following features:
         *   You may choose to include or exclude infeed/outfeed ops using the provided drop-down.
         *   Hovering over any of the data points in the chart brings up additional pertinent information such as bandwidth numbers for different memories, total time spent, etc.
     *   A program-level statistics table that provides additional details for each data point, such as the max memory utilization %, peak FLOP rate %, etc.

     ![Roofline Analysis table](images/roofline_3.png)

+*   **Section 2: Operation-Level Analysis:**
-*   A second roofline chart that provides more granular information, with data points plotted for the top-1000 most time-consuming ops during the profiling
+    * A second roofline chart that provides more granular information, with data points plotted for the top-1000 most time-consuming ops during the profiling period:
-    period:
         *   As with the program-level roofline chart, hovering over each data point brings up additional information about that op.
         *   You can customize the data points shown on the chart in the following
             ways:
             *   Including/excluding infeed and outfeed ops via a drop-down.
             *   Filtering for specific categories of operations.
             *   Filtering for ops bound by a certain resource.
             *   Filtering for a specific named operation.

     ![Roofline Operation-level analysis chart](images/roofline_2.png)

     *   A second statistics table, similar to the program-level table, providing additional details for each data point.

 Across all the sections described above, the following memories are supported: